axel883/windows-ai-docs/docs/get-started-uwp.md

 In this tutorial, we'll build a simple Universal Windows Platform application that uses a trained machine learning model to recognize a numeric digit drawn by the user.
 This tutorial primarily focuses on how to load and use Windows ML in your UWP application.

 If you'd prefer to simply look at the code of the finished tutorial, you can find it on the [WinML GitHub repository](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/MNIST/UWP/cs).
 It's also available in [C++/CX](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/MNIST/UWP/cppcx).
+The sample should also already be downloaded on your machine at **&lt;insert path to sample here&gt;**, but the latest version will always be on GitHub.

 ## Prerequisites